dotnet/csharplang/spec/expressions.md

 }\
 }

 the overflows that occur when evaluating the constant expressions in F and H cause compile-time errors to be reported because the expressions are evaluated in a checked context.
-An overflow also occurs when evaluating the constant expression in G, but since the evaluation takes place in an unchecked context, the overflow is not reported. *end example*\]
+An overflow also occurs when evaluating the constant expression in G, but since the evaluation takes place in an unchecked context, the overflow is not reported.

 The checked and unchecked operators only affect the overflow checking context for those operations that are textually contained within the “(” and “)” tokens.
-The operators have no effect on function members that are invoked as a result of evaluating the contained expression. \[*Example*: In the following code
+The operators have no effect on function members that are invoked as a result of evaluating the contained expression.
+In the following code

 class Test\
 {\